THREE STUNNING COCKTAIL IDEAS FOR CHILLY DAYS AND FROSTY EVENINGS

 Crumble 1 cinnamon stick and stir

-Add a handful of all spice berries and stir
+Add a tsp of allspice berries and stir

 Add zest of 1 lemon and stir

-Add small amounts of cloves, star anise and other ‘Christmas spices’ if desired
+Add a couple of cloves, star anise and other ‘Christmas spices’ if desired

 30ml St. Giles Gin

 60ml hot water